-The Atlantic Hurricane Season typically runs from June through the end of November.
-If you work for any kind of municipal government or other large entity, you probably have a contingency plan in place dictating the actions to be taken to prepare for the arrival of a hurricane or large storm system.
-Small and medium businesses, on the other hand, may not.
-So we'd like to offer some supplemental helpful suggestions related to the fuels that are part of your emergency plan.
+If you work for any kind of municipal government or other large entity, you probably have a contingency plan in place specifying the actions to be taken to prepare for the arrival of a hurricane or other storm emergency.
+Of course, we're not here to supersede any of the requirements your area has - you're going to follow what you're required to do, and rightly so.
+Instead, we'd like to offer some additional suggestions for the fuels that are part of your emergency plan.